status-im/bigbrother-specs/data_sync/mvds.md

 ### State

-State is kept for any message of the types `OFFER`, `REQUEST` and `MESSAGE` we do not keep states for `ACK` messages as we do not retransmit those periodically.
+State is kept for any record of the types `OFFER`, `REQUEST` and `MESSAGE` we do not keep states for `ACK` records as we do not retransmit those periodically.
 State is stored per peer.
-The following information is stored for messages:
+The following information is stored for records:

  - **Type** - Either `OFFER`, `REQUEST` or `MESSAGE`
- - **Send Count** - The amount of times a message has been sent to a peer.
+ - **Send Count** - The amount of times a record has been sent to a peer.
- - **Send Epoch** - The next epoch at which a message can be sent to a peer.
+ - **Send Epoch** - The next epoch at which a record can be sent to a peer.

 ### Flow

-A maximum of one payload is sent to peers per epoch, this payload contains all `ACK`, `OFFER`, `REQUEST` and `MESSAGE` messages for the specific peer.
-Payloads are created every epoch containing reactions to previously received messages by peers or new messages being sent out by nodes.
+A maximum of one payload is sent to peers per epoch, this payload contains all `ACK`, `OFFER`, `REQUEST` and `MESSAGE` records for the specific peer.
+Payloads are created every epoch containing reactions to previously received records by peers or new records being sent out by nodes.

-Nodes have two modes with which they can send messages, `BATCH` and `INTERACTIVE` mode.
+Nodes have two modes with which they can send records, `BATCH` and `INTERACTIVE` mode.
 The following rules dictate how nodes construct payloads every epoch for any given peer for both modes.

 #### Interactive Mode

- - A node initially offers a message, this means an `OFFER` is added to the next payload and the state for the given peer.
+ - A node initially offers a `MESSAGE`, this means an `OFFER` is added to the next payload and the state for the given peer.
  - When a node recieves an `OFFER`, a `REQUEST` is added to the next payload and the state for the given peer.
  - When a node recieves a `REQUEST` for a previously sent `OFFER`, the `OFFER` is removed from the state and the corresponding `MESSAGE` is added to the next payload and the state for the given peer.
  - When a node receives a `MESSAGE`, the `REQUEST` is removed from the state and an `ACK` is added to the next payload for the given peer.
  - When a node receives an `ACK`, the `MESSAGE` is removed from the state for the given peer.
- - All messages that require retransmission are added to the payload, given `Send Epoch` has been reached.
+ - All records that require retransmission are added to the payload, given `Send Epoch` has been reached.

 <p align="center">
     <img src="https://notes.status.im/uploads/upload_4256a743dc961a67446940dd1bd36107.png" />
     <br />
-    Figure 1: Message delivery without retransmissions in interactive mode.
+    Figure 1: Delivery without retransmissions in interactive mode.
 </p>

 #### Batch Mode